Munich, GER

 Graduate student

-Beatrice obtained a Bachelor Degree in psychology at the University of Trento, Italy, and a Master degree in neuroscience at the University of Geneva, Switzerland.
+Beatrice obtained a Bachelor degree in psychology at the University of Trento, Italy, and a Master degree in neuroscience at the University of Geneva, Switzerland.
 She joined the lab after a research stint at Harvard Medical School.
 Beatrice is interested in ecologically relevant behaviors and how they are controlled by neuronal networks and neuromodulators.
 Beatrice is also an insatiable reader and travel lover.

 Alexander Utzschmid